Webcomic: Webcomics in print

 Though webcomics are typically published primarily on the World Wide Web, often webcomic creators decide to also print self-published books of their work.
 In some cases, web cartoonists may get publishing deals in which comic books are created of their work.
 Sometimes, these books are published by mainstream comics publishers who are traditionally aimed at the direct market of comic books stores.
 Some web cartoonists may pursue print syndication in established newspapers or magazines.

 The traditional audience base for webcomics and print comics are vastly different, and webcomic readers do not necessarily go to bookstores.
 For some web cartoonists, a print release may be considered the "goal" of a webcomic series, while for others, comic books are "just another way to get the content out."
 Webcomics have been seen by some artists as a potential new path towards syndication in newspapers.
 According to Jeph Jacques (Questionable Content), "there's no real money" in syndication for webcomic artists.
-Some artists are not able to syndicate their work in newspapers because their comics are targeted to a specific niche audience and wouldn't be popular with a broader readership.
+Some artists are not able to syndicate their work in newspapers because their comics are targeted to a specific niche audience and would not be popular with a broader readership.